 The Admission Committee carefully examines the academic achievement and aptitude of every candidate for admission to Baldwin Wallace.
 The goal of the Committee is to admit students who can best benefit from and contribute to the academic program and life of the University.

 High school seniors may begin applying to BW for the following fall term as of August 1, though the first notifications for admission will not be sent until early October.
 Beginning in October, applicants are notified of admission decisions on a rolling basis within two to four weeks upon the completion of their application to BW.
 The priority application deadline is November 1 for students applying to liberal arts programs.
 Although students are encouraged to apply before May 1 so they are in a position to meet the priority student deposit deadline, applications will continue to be accepted on a space-available basis until the start of the fall semester.
-Students applying to the BFA in acting program and the Conservatory of Music have different application and audtion deadlines.
+Students applying to the acting (BFA) program and to the Conservatory of Music have different application and audition deadlines.

 Transfer and adult students should apply at least six weeks prior to the beginning of the entry term.

 All applications and credentials submitted for admission consideration become the property of Baldwin Wallace University when they are submitted and will not be returned in original or copy form, unless the student has matriculated at Baldwin Wallace University.

 For more information on applying to BW, visit http://www.bw.edu/admission/apply/.

 Admission to the University is offered on a selective basis.
 To be considered for admission, candidates must submit an application at http://www.bw.edu/admission/apply/, official high school or GED transcripts, a personal essay, and a summary of school and community activities.
 A teacher recommendation is optional, as are ACT/SAT standardized test scores.
 BW requires that applicants have earned either a diploma from an accredited high school or the GED Certificate prior to enrolling at the University.
 Students who have been home schooled should consult with the Office of Admission.